adarshchavakula/PersonalizationProject/README.md

 The following is the play counts for the entire data set, grouped by hour of the day (left) and day of the week (right):
 ![Play Counts by hour of day and day of week](data/PlayCounts.png)

-## Part I Objective
+## Part I

+###Objective
-We are interested in learning how neighborhood- and model-based collaborative filters (CF) perform on aggregated data.
+We were interested in learning how neighborhood- and model-based collaborative filtering (CF) algorithms perform on aggregated data.
 These CF approaches help us understand how an improved recommendation engine can drive increased user engagement within a music platform.
-We intend to utilize timestamps for the final project along with other metadata to improve the quality of our recommendations.
+We then utilized timestamps for the final project along with other metadata to improve the quality of our recommendations.

-### PartI Models Used : Neighborhood Collaboritive Filtering & SVD
+### Models: Neighborhood Collaborative Filtering and SVD
-We implemented a neighborhood based collaorative filtering technique for our user-based CF and implemented the SVD algorithm as our model-based CF. With these two models we predicted values indicating whether a user would listen to a particualr artist.
-For more information look to the Part I detail file.
+We implemented a neighborhood based collaorative filtering technique for our user-based CF and implemented the SVD algorithm as our model-based CF. With these two models we predicted values indicating whether a user would listen to a particular artist.
+For more information, please read [Part I detail](Part I Detailed.md).

-### Conclusion of Part I
+### Conclusion
 The neighborhood-based collaborative filter results in a better RMSE at higher values of K, but does not bring MAE to a competitive level when compared to the baseline model.
 On the other hand, the SVD model-based collaborative filter outperforms the baseline at almost every comparison.
-Our initial results of this analysis suggests that SVD model would be more effective at predicting user preferences.
+Our results suggest that the SVD model would be more effective at predicting user preferences.
 We believe this model would be helpful for a draft recommender system.

-## Part II Objective
+## Part II

+### Objective

-We incorporated timestamps to further clarify users’ preferences for artists and tracks.
-Based on these data points, we have derived a skips parameter (i.e., the difference between start time and end time for a song is less than a minute).
-This parameter indicates whether the user skipped to the next track in the playlist.
-The information derived from skip related features and predicted skip values could help us answer questions such as:
+We incorporated `timestamp` to further clarify users’ preferences for artists and tracks.
+Based on these data points, we have derived a skips parameter.
+This parameter indicates whether the user skipped a song (i.e. clicked next in the Last.fm platform).
+The information from predicted skip values could help us answer questions such as:

 * Can music recommendation be improved by incorporating skips?
-* Can we use timestamps and skips to identify the user’s mood in a given time period (i.e., genre preference given certain time of day)?
+* Can we use timestamps and skips to identify the user’s mood in a given time period (i.e., genre preference given a certain time of day)?
 * After how many times of listening to a track is a user more likely to start skipping the track?

-### PartII Models Used : Nueral Network & SVD++ Ensemble
+### Model: Neural Network and SVD++ Ensemble
-We used a hybrid approach mixing a neural network and a SVD++ model with a periodicity term.
+We used a hybrid approach, combing a neural network and a temporal SVD++ model.
 The neural network incorporates recency into the model, identifying how user preferences shift over the duration of their listening history.
-The SVD++ brings in a collaborative filtering component by capturing songs that a user has not yet listened by identifying similarities between user-song pairs in the latent space.
-We combined these two models into a linear ensemble with 90% SVD++ and 10% Neural Network.
-For more information look to the Part II detail file.
+The SVD++  model incorporates periodicity, identifying whether a user is listening to a song during the week or over the weekend.
+The SVD++ model also brings in a collaborative filtering component, identifying similarities between user-song pairs in the latent space to predict probability of skipping a song a user has not listened to before.
+We created the ensemble through a linear combination of these two models, with 90% SVD++ and 10% Neural Network.
+For more information, please read [Part II detail](Part II Detailed.md).

-### Conclusion of Part II
+### Conclusion
-The neural network trains in a matter of minutes with a multitude of features, while the SVD++ model trained over many hours with only a two features.
+The neural network trains in a matter of minutes with a multitude of features, while the SVD++ model required several hours to train with only two features.
 Nevertheless, our SVD++ model significantly outpeformed the neural network.
 As a result, we weighted the SVD model as 90% of our combined linear ensemble and gave 10% weights to the neural network.
-The AUC from the linear ensemble (at 0.808) is marginally higher than the SVD++ standalone AUC (at 0.807), but is significantly higher than the neural network AUC (at 0.609).
-An AUC of 0.8 tells us that we can leverage our ensemble model for music recommendations in a commercial setting.
+The AUC from the ensemble, **0.808**, is marginally higher than the SVD++ standalone AUC, **0.807**.
+The ensemble is significantly higher than the neural network AUC, **0.609**.
+An AUC of 0.8 suggests that we can leverage our ensemble model for music recommendations in a commercial setting.